fyne-io/developer.fyne.io/api/v2.1/upgrading.md

 Although this release is backwards compatible so your code will compile and run as expected, there are some changes which you may notice.

+* Focusable items are no longer focused automatically on Tap - you need to handle this in a Tapped function, calling:
+  `Canvas.Focus(myObj)` if it should gain focus
 * Padding in the collection widgets (List, Table, Tree) has been removed, so cells will be the size of the containing widget
 * theme.LightTheme() and DarkTheme() have been deprecated, in preference to theme.DefaultTheme() if you require overriding user choice you can create a custom theme that extends DefaultTheme